+(In Crore)

-Particulars As at March 3
+Particulars As a ıt

-ratticulais

-2018 2017
+March 31, 2018 March 31, 2017

 Balances with banks

 In current and deposit accounts 10,789 12,222

-Cash on hand
+Cash on hand - -

 Others

-Deposits with financial

-institution 5,981 6,931
+Deposits with financial institution 5,981 6,931

-TOTAL CASH AND CASH

-EQUIVALENTS 16,770 19,153
+16,770 19,153

-Balances with banks in unpaid

-dividend accounts 22 17
+Balances with banks in unpaid dividend accounts 22 17

-Deposits with more than 12

-months maturity 6,187 6,765
+Deposit with more than 12 months maturity 6,187 6,765

-Balances with banks held as

-margin money deposits against

-guarantees 353 394
+Balances with banks held as margin money deposits against guarantees 353 394

-Cash and cash equivalents as at March 31, 2018 and March 31, 2017 include restricted cash and bank balances of ₹375 crore and ₹411 crore, respectively.
+Cash and cash equivalents as at March 31, 2018 and March 31, 2017 include restricted cash and bank balances of $\stackrel{?}{\stackrel{\checkmark}}$ 375 crore and $\stackrel{?}{\stackrel{\checkmark}}$ 411 crore, respectively.
 The restrictions are primarily on account of bank balances held as margin money deposits against guarantees and balances held in unpaid dividend bank accounts.

-The deposits maintained by the Company with banks and financial institutions comprise time deposits, which can be withdrawn by the Company at any point without prior notice or penalty on the principal.
+The deposits maintained by the Company with banks and financial institution comprise of time deposits, which can be withdrawn by the Company at any point without prior notice or penalty on the principal.

-The details of balances with banks as on Balance Sheet dates are as follows:
+The details of balances as on balance sheet dates with banks are as follows: